kujenga/gosh/README.md

-# Gash
+# Gosh

-A collection of Go code to help do things in Bash.
+A collection of utilities written in Go to help do things in your shell.

-- `cmd/smart-pwd`: A smarter pwd, intended for use in a shell prompt.
+- `cmd/smart-pwd`: A fast, smarter pwd that abbreviates your path and detects source code repositories, intended for use in a shell prompt.
+- `cmd/stamp`: Timestamp generation utility for various custom formats, including RFC 3339.
+- `cmd/urlencode`: Utility to encode URL encode text from stdin.